microsoft/BotFramework-Composer/docs/preview features/orchestrator.md

 1. I am getting a `BadImageFormatException` when I click `Start Bot`.

    Orchestrator has to run on a 64-bit platform.
-A `BadImageFormatException` indicates that a 32-bit dotnet SDK was used to compile the bot, or that the bot was run on a 32-bit or unsupported platform.
+A `BadImageFormatException` either indicates that a 32-bit dotnet SDK was used to compile the bot, or that the bot was run on a 32-bit or unsupported platform.

    Please *uninstall* any 32-bit dotnet SDKs that are on your local machine.
 Download the latest [v3.1 x64 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1) for your platform.